 My career then led me into the world of digital outdoor signage, where I spent 13 years developing cutting edge solutions for various well known names in the retail sector, including Clear Channel, WHSmith, The Post Office, Westfield and Intu.

-I’m currently working for SureCloud as a technical consultant in their GRC department.
+I’m currently working for SureCloud as a technical architect², and enjoy repairing and blogging about retro computers in my spare time.

 Happily married with three fantastic children, I drive a bright orange Mini Cooper convertible¹ and know no shame.